 3. Pack for Protection

-Usually, you check out the weather forecast to pack for a trip.
+Usually, you check out the weather forecast to pack for a trip to the Amazon.
 In the Amazon, you do not want to dress for the warm weather.

 Instead, pack for protection.
 For most of your trip, you want to wear long sleeved clothing that you can layer, to protect yourself from insects and sunburn.